NoraOdel/dash.live.medianrtt/README.md

          * probe's subregion
          * probe's firmware version
          * Probe's Coordinates
-      3. Plots a live line-graph based on RTTs from result file.
-The graph is updated every 4 seconds
+      3.1 Renderlive.py plots a live line-graph based on RTTs from result file.
+The graph is updated every 4 seconds 3.2 renderlinegraph.py plots a line-graph based on RTTs from result file.
+The interval can be change in the code 3.3 cousteau.py creates measurements based on our needs along with a file filled with connecting measurementIDs